-Super App is the great buzzword in technology era.
+Super App is a great buzzword in the technology era.
 In China and Southeast Asia, the rise of super app has created noise from e-commerce, trading, entertainment to transportation.
 It is at every day of your daily life.
-No matter where you are, missing this new technology trend is is a big mistake.
-So that, in this article, we will give you the super app strategy that are adopted by Grab, WeChat, GoJek, AliPay, etc. Besides, we also share some common challenges and how to overcome as well.
+No matter where you are, missing this new technology trend is a big mistake.
+So, in this article, we will give you the super app strategy that is adopted by Grab, WeChat, GoJek, AliPay, etc. Besides, we also share some common challenges and how to overcome them as well.

 Table of contents